Women’s Sports Scene is on Fire in Atlanta

 Atlanta Fire United

 The Atlanta Fire United is the professional women’s soccer team that was originally called the West Gwinnett Soccer Club.
-The team plays in the nine-team Southeast Conference of the Women’s Professional Soccer League and games take place at Oglethorpe University, Pinecrest Academy and Decatur High School.
+The team plays in the nine-team Southeast Conference of the Women’s Premier Soccer League and games take place at various fields across the metro area.
+As of 2025, the team is part of the league’s South Region, specifically playing within the Peachtree Division of the Southeast Conference against teams like Chattanooga FC, Decatur FC and Georgia Impact.

 Atlanta Truth

-Atlanta Truth makes its debut this April as the city’s professional women’s football team and as one of the 17 teams of the Women’s National Football Conference (WNFC).
-The team will play at Mercedes-Benz Stadium.
-The season starts March 29 and ends with the IX Cup Championship June 20-22.
-Now in its sixth season, the WNFC is the most competitive and proactive women’s football league in the world, with players from more than 20 countries.
+Atlanta Truth made its debut in 2025 as the city’s professional women’s football team and as one of the 17 teams of the Women’s National Football Conference (WNFC).
+The team plays at Mercedes-Benz Stadium.
+The season starts March 28 against the Washington Prodigy.
+Now in its seventh season, the WNFC is the most competitive and proactive women’s football league in the world, with players from more than 20 countries.

 Atlanta Vibe

 The Vibe was the third team to join the Pro Volleyball Federation, which started in 2024.
-It is also (proudly) the first team with a female owner, Colleen Durham Craig.
-Craig, who is the founder and managing partner in Rally Sports Management, was a dual sport Division 1 athlete at Cornell University where she was a volleyball middle hitter and track athlete.
+The Vibe also is the first team with a female owner, Colleen Durham Craig.
+Craig is founder and managing partner in Rally Sports Management and she was a dual sport Division 1 athlete at Cornell University, where she was a volleyball middle hitter and track athlete.

 LOVB Atlanta